PrintessEditor/Printess-WooCommerce-Plugin/readme.txt

 = 1.6.59 =
 - Fixed cart sorting for shopping cart items that are not of type object but of type array.

+= 1.6.60 =
+- Fixed wrong behaviour in PanelUi that did not hide the price when it was configured to be hidden.
+- Saving dialog, saving reminder dialog and provide design name dialog are now accessible.